-On December 6, 2013, RPAD entered into a seven-year first leasehold mortgage of \$2,750, with a one-year term at a fixed interest rate of 5% per annum and was renewed in December 2016.
+On December 6, 2013, RPAD entered into a first leasehold mortgage of \$2,750 with an annual renewable term which matured in 2020.
 Security on the loan is the leasehold interest held by RPAD in Daniels Spectrum.
 TCHC does not provide any security with its assets, except for the assignment of one dollar annual rent to the lender in the event of default.
 In 2020, RPAD repaid the first leasehold mortgage.